 One of the key elements to a happy trip in bug country is having the proper clothing on.
 The more exposed skin you have, the more likely you are to miss a spot with any bug repellent which will result in a bite.
 Wearing long sleeves and long pants that have been pre-treated is a sure way to deter those pesky pinchers.
 This is especially true in tick country.
 Wearing tall socks, if you’re a serious shorts person, and a hat will all help, not only with bug bite prevention but also protecting skin from the strong summer sun.

 How do you wear long sleeves and long pants in the summer without suffering heat stroke you ask?
 Easy breezy!
 Buy appropriate base layers for the whole family!
 Merino wool works amazing and is antimicrobial which helps keep BO at bay.
 Wool is expensive so synthetic, polyester blends also work really well and can be found at most stores.
 Brands like Patagonia do make child-specific base layers which work super well.
 We use both wool and synthetic long sleeved, long pant, base layers on both our children and have never had an issue overheating.
-We’ve been at 4,000 feet in full sun on an 80 degree day and not had an issue.
+We’ve been at 4,000 feet in full sun on an 80 degree day and the kids were comfortable.

 We encourage the use of hats that have flaps down the ears and neck so that the majority of any skin is covered by treated materials.
 We love Sunday Afternoon’s Kids Explorer hat, they are adjustable so they last for years and grow with the child.
-They also have a chin strap which makes it slightly more challenging for kids to rip off.
+This style of hat also has a chin strap which makes it slightly more challenging for kids to rip off.

-We do also have mosquito head nets along for emergency, panic-ridden, bug-infested times.
-We practice at home with them and the kids, trying to play games and act silly but I still don’t know if they would ever voluntarily put them on.
-As adults, we like to use these when visiting the privy so as to, at least, ensure our heads are protected from the swarms that linger there.
+We also have mosquito head nets along for emergency, panic-ridden, bug-infested times.
+We practice at home with them and the kids, trying to play games and act silly to ensure the kids are familiar and comfortable with them.
+I’m still not sure if they would ever voluntarily put them on and hope I never have to find out!

 An easy way to protect the entire family on a trip is to hunker down in a screen tent.
 We love our Nemo Bugout Shelter (we use the 9×9 for groups smaller than 5 and the 12×12 for larger groups) as it packs down relatively small for canoe camping and is quick and easy to set up between a couple of trees.
-Also pay attention to when bugs are the worst by time of year and time of day.
-We know to go backpacking at some locations here in Minnesota in early Spring before the mosquitos get really bad in June and July.
-While we’re in the Boundary Waters we hunker down in our tent at dusk as that’s when the mosquitos are the worst.
+Also, pay attention to when bugs are the worst by time of year and time of day.
+We have learned that backpacking in early Spring here in Minnesota is best to avoid the mosquitos in June and July.
+On trips to the Boundary Waters we hunker down in our tent at dusk, as that’s when the mosquitos are the worst.